-- Morgan, Sanford Riley, Stoddard Complex – E & R Laundry Service
+Hampton Inn, Morgan Hall, Sanford Riley Hall, Stoddard Complex – E & R Laundry Service

 Students should check their Bannerweb to determine their campus address for all mail, packages, and deliveries.
 All mail is delivered to the Rubin Campus Center.
 Students will receive an email for notification of mail/packages.
 For more information, visit the Mail Services website.